Tax Clinic

 In partnership with White Picket Fence Accounting and Taxation.

-For the past 10 years, CCSAI has partnered with White Picket Fence Accounting & Taxation to provide a discount for students to have their tax return prepared by an income tax professional; to help them get the best return possible.
+For the past 10 years, CCSAI has partnered with White Picket Fence Accounting & Taxation to provide students with a discount on having their tax return prepared by an income tax professional.
+This helps them get the best return possible.
 Centennial College students will receive a special rate for their tax preparation and submission via White Picket Fence Accounting & Taxation.

 White Picket Fence Accounting & Taxation